ParasSolanki/ytdbot/README.md

 # YTDBot

-Discord bot that sends message when your favorite youtube channel is live
+Discord bot that sends message to your server's channel when your favorite youtube channel is live.

 ## How it works